UCLL-AO-SoftwareEngineering/learning-materials-students/README.md

 ### Open preview by default

-Since you'll be reading markdown files instead of writing them most of the time it might be useful to change the default behaviour to preview mode.
+Since you'll be reading markdown files instead of writing them most of the time it might be useful to change the default behavior to preview mode.

 Go to Settings -> Workbench -> Editor Associations.
 Select "Add Item" and add the value `vscode.markdown.preview.editor` for item `*.md`.